mrryyi/dbot/README.md

 Did your players just wonder what your barmaid is called?
 Or what asked what name their summoned rat has?

 No worries!
-Just type use this bot to
+Just use the bot like this:

 ```
 Examples: